Our History

 At the ProgiPlex, Progi’s headquarters, one of the meeting rooms is named Audeo.
 It represents the audacity and entrepreneurial spirit of Progicians such as Gilles Héon, François Paprosky and Francine Dupont.
 They were the first in a long line of important people who played a fundamental role at Progi.

-At the very beginning, Progi was named after its star product of the time, ProgiPAC.
-Its name stems from the contraction of the word “progiciel” (software package, in French) and the acronym for “pièces d’autos et de camions” (parts for cars and trucks).
+At the very beginning, Progi was named after its star product of the time, ProgiPac.
+Its name is the contraction of the word “progiciel” (software package) and the acronym for “pièces d’autos et de camions” (auto and truck parts).

-1992 - First Victories In The Recycling World
+1992 — First Victories in the Recycling World

 1995 – Separation and ProgiCom

-1998/1999 - PhautoPak AKA ProgiPix
+1998 — 1999 — PhautoPak aka ProgiPix

 Nexus

-At Progi, we are really proud of the business relations we maintain with our partners.
-It is why a conference room at the ProgiPlex is dedicated to them.
+At Progi, we are very proud of our business relationships with our partners and have therefore named one of our conference rooms to honour that.
 Progi pulls its strength from its influential business networks.
-Today, it’s thanks to these networks, in particular its network of keepers, that ProgiPix is so successful.
+Today, it’s thanks to these networks, especially its network of keepers, that ProgiPix is so successful.

-2005 - Death Of Gilles Héon
+2005 — Saying Good-Bye to Gilles Héon

 In 2005, Gilles Héon died of an illness, which took clients and employees by surprise.
 Insurers and recyclers, not to mention the team, were deeply affected by his departure.
 Management and all employees rallied together to propel Progi into a new era.

-2006 - AOS VISION AKA ProgiParts
+2006 — AOS VISION aka ProgiParts

 2009 – ProgiLog